 We all want to protect our little ones from harsh elements of the world.
-But at times some things go awkward.
-Recently a conversation with friend I realized I knew nothing about protecting my toddler from the sun!
+Recently after a conversation with friend I realized I knew nothing about protecting my toddler from the sun!
 Picking a child friendly sunscreen is one of them.
-Drugstore offers a diverse variety of sun protection, promising different variations of coverage from SPF 15 to 50, UVA or UVB.
-It is pretty hard to single out the one which suits our little one.
+Though drugstore offers a diverse variety of sun protection, promising different variations of coverage from SPF 15 to 50, UVA or UVB but is is tough to single out the best one.
 As parents we must know that the best sunscreen can provide least protection if not used properly.
 Never pick the best looking pack, rather go through the following MUST check points:

 Sunscreen for babies